Edith Davis Seminar SeriesPage Menu

 Also an avid gardener, Elaine provides consultations, classes and customized workshops on using Feng Shui in home and garden, business, educational and healing settings.
 The mother of adult identical twin sons and the grandmother of two adorable grandsons, Elaine lives in Plymouth, MN, with her husband, Marc, and tuxedo cat, Dunkel.

 The Legacy of Edith Davis

-Edith Davis’ passion and persistence helped shape the practice of acupuncture and Oriental medicine in Minnesota as we know it today.
+Edith Davis’ passion and persistence helped shape the practice of acupuncture and Chinese medicine in Minnesota as we know it today.
 She was one of the founders of the Acupuncture and Oriental Medicine Association of Minnesota.

 Davis also started the Minnesota Institute of Acupuncture and Herbal Studies, which merged with Northwestern Health Sciences University in 1999 to become the Acupuncture and Chinese Medicine program in the College of Health and Wellness.
 The program has earned national accreditation and the ability to award master's degrees.